Multiwinner Approval Rules as Apportionment Methods: Apportionment Via Multiwinner Election Rules

 \begin{theorem} The apportionment method induced by \maxP coincides with the \dhondt. \end{theorem}

 \begin{proof} In the apportionment setting, optimal load distributions have a very simple structure.
 Given a seat distribution $x$, it is clearly optimal to distribute the load of $x_i$ ($1$ for each seat that is allocated to party $P_i$) uniformly among the $v_i$ voters of the party.
-Therefore, the maximal voter load for~$x$ is given by $\max_{i \in [p]} \frac{x_i}{v_i}$. \citeauthor{BaYo82a} have shown that the \dhondt selects seat distributions minimizing this quantity \citep[][Proposition~3.10]{BaYo82a}. \end{proof}
+Therefore, the maximal voter load for~$x$ is given by $\max_{i \in [p]} \frac{x_i}{v_i}$.
+By definition, the \dhondt selects seat distributions minimizing this quantity \citep[see][Proposition~3.10]{BaYo82a}. \end{proof}

-We note that \phrag also proposed a sequential rule based on load distributions.
-It is straightforward to verify that, in the apportionment setting, this variant coincides with \maxP and thus also induces the \dhondt.
+There is also a \emph{sequential} variant of \phrag's rule.\footnote{In fact, the sequential variant is the main method that \phrag proposed to be used in actual elections; see the survey by \citet{Jans16a} for details.} It is straightforward to verify that, in the apportionment setting, this variant coincides with \maxP and thus also induces the \dhondt.